Selling A House With Tenants In Colorado

 Landlord’s Right To Enter And A Tenant’s Right To Privacy Summary

-In Colorado, there is no statewide law that specifically states when the landlord may or may enter the premises, which basically means that they are legally entitled to enter at any time.
+In Colorado, there is no statewide law that specifically states when the landlord may or may not enter the premises, which means that they are legally entitled to enter at any time.
 However, the landlord’s right of access to the property depends 100% on the terms of the lease.

 Generally, in non-emergency situations–such as repair and maintenance–the landlord should give the tenant reasonable notice of his or her intent to enter the residence, usually 24 hours.